 Revenue refers to the amount received by a firm from the sale of a given quantity of a commodity in the market.
 Revenue is a very important concept in economic analysis.
 It is directly influenced by sales level, i.e., as sales increases, revenue also increases.
 The revenue concepts are concerned with total revenue, average revenue and marginal revenue.
 When MR falls but is positive, TR increases at a diminishing rate.
 When MR is zero, TR is at its maximum point.
 When MR falls and becomes negative, TR starts falling.
 Revenue curves have different shapes in different market forms.
-Revenue curves are important for price aswell as for profit determination.
+Revenue curves are important for price as well as for profit determination.

 - Q1.
-What do you mean by Private and Social Costs? - O2.
-Write a short note on: - Explicit cost - · Opportunity cost - Money cost - Q3.
+What do you mean by Private and Social Costs? - Q2.
+Write a short note on: - Explicit cost - Opportunity cost - Money cost - Q3.
 Explain the concept of fixed and variable cost of traditional theory of cost. - Q4.
 Define short run average cost curve under traditional theory of cost - Q5.
 Explain the relationship between AC and MC under short period of traditional cost. - Q6.
 Discuss short run marginal cost curve under traditional theory of cost - Q7.
-Explain long run cost curve under modern theory. - Q8.
+Explain long run cost curve under modern theory - Q8.
 Define the terms - a.
 Total Revenue - b.
 Marginal Revenue - Q9.
 Discuss the relationship between TR, AR and MR with the help of suitable diagram. - Q10.
-Why elasticity of AR curve is greater than unity, MR is always positive and whereit is equal to unity? - Q11.Explain the short run curves under monopoly.
+Why elasticity of AR curve is greater than unity, MR is always positive and where it is equal to unity? - Q11.
+Explain the short run curves under monopoly.

 - Q1.
 Explain the relationship among average cost and marginal cost.
-Why average cost curve is U-shaped? - Q2.
-Explain short run cost curves in detail under traditional theory of cost. - Q3.Why LAC curve is also called envelop curve and why it is U-shaped under traditional theory of cost?
+Why average cost curve is U-shaped? - Q2.Explain short run cost curves in detail under traditional theory of cost.

-- Q4.
-Discuss the concept of short run cost curves of modern theory of cost with the help of diagrams. - Q5.
+- Q3.Why LAC curve is also called envelop curve and why it is U-shaped under traditional theory of cost? - Q4.Discuss the concept of short run cost curves of modern theory of cost with the help of diagrams. - Q5.
 Explain the types of revenue curves with the help of table and diagrams. - Q6.Discuss the relationship between TR, AR, MR and elasticity of demand with the help of suitable table and diagram. - Q7.Explain the behaviour of AR and MR under monopoly and monopolistic competition. - Q8.
 What are the shapes of AR and MR under perfect and imperfect competition and why? - Q9.
 What is the effect of elasticity on shape of revenue curves under monopolistic competition?

-- Koutsoyiannis: Modern Microeconomics - Baumol, W.J.
-Economic Theory and Operations, Analysis, 4th Edn., Chapter-II Ferguson, C.E.
-Micro Economic Theory, 1972, - Hicks, J.R., Value and Capital, 2nd Edn., Oxford University Press - Robinson, Joan, The Production Functions Eco.
-II, 1955. - Samuelson, P.A.
-Foundation of Economic Analysis, Cambridge, Harvard University Press, 1974. - Stonier A.W. and D.C.
-Hague, A Text Book of Economic Theory, John Wiley and Sons - H.L.
+- Baumol, W.J.: Economic Theory and Operations, Analysis - Hicks, J.R: Value and Capital, 2nd Edition, Oxford University Press - Koutsoyiannis: Modern Microeconomics - Robinson, Joan: The Production Functions - Samuelson, P.A: Foundation of Economic Analysis - Stonier A.W. and D.C.
+Hague: A Text Book of Economic Theory - H.L.
 Ahuja: Principles of Microeconomics